gazebosim/sdf_tutorials/pose_frame_semantics/tutorial.md

-For example, in the following model, the link frame is defined relative to the model frame, and the inertial, collision, visual, and sensor frames are all defined relative to the model frame.
+For example, in the following model, the link frame is defined relative to the model frame, and the inertial, collision, visual, and sensor frames are all defined relative to the link frame.

     <sdf version="1.4">
       <model name="model">